 I shot the first card with 35mm film and the next few with a lousy 2 megabyte point and shoot.
 You can see that as our equipment progresses the image quality does as well.
-After starting our business and investing in professional gear we have been able to pull off crazier scenarios.
+After starting a business and investing in professional gear we have been able to pull off crazier scenarios.

 Every year, we hear one of three questions:

-1) How did you get your dog to do that?
+3) How did you get your dog to do that?